jchapuis/akka-persistent-entity/README.md

 Let's take a plunge now and dive into the *infrastructure* layer.
 This is where we'll wire our abstractions with Akka.
 Thanks to the expressiveness of Akka Persistence Typed API, this mapping is surprisingly short, albeit a bit complicated on the typing side.

 ### PersistentEntity
-The bulk of the code is in an abstract `PersistentEntity` class, which exposes a `eventSourcedEntity(id: String): EventSourcedBehavior` public function which will be used by the repository implementation.
+The bulk of the code is in an abstract `PersistentEntity` class, which exposes a `eventSourcedEntity(id: String): EventSourcedBehavior` public function.
+This will be used by the repository implementation.
 This class is typed like so:
 ```scala
 abstract class PersistentEntity[ID, InnerState, C[R] <: EntityCommand[ID, InnerState, R], E <: EntityEvent[ID]]
 ```